-Home to close to 20 million people, Beijing is a massive concrete jungle and expats may take time to adjust to life here.
+Home to over 20 million people, Beijing is a massive concrete jungle and expats may take time to adjust to life here.
 They're sure to have many questions before they move.
 Here are answers to some of the most common questions expats have about life in Beijing.

 How bad is the pollution in Beijing?

-Expats will find that the air is cleaner farther from the city centre, and running an air purifier at night or exercising are good ways to counter any ill effects.
+Expats will find that the air is cleaner further from the city centre, and running an air purifier at night and exercising are good ways to counter any ill effects.

 Will the communist government in Beijing affect me?